Pidgin

 A pidgin /ˈpɪdʒᵻn/, or pidgin language, is a grammatically simplified form of contact language that develops between two or more groups of people that do not have a language in common: typically, its vocabulary and grammar are limited and often drawn from several languages.
 It is most commonly employed in situations such as trade, or where both groups speak languages different from the language of the country in which they reside (but where there is no common language between the groups).

 Fundamentally, a pidgin is a simplified means of linguistic communication, as it is constructed impromptu, or by convention, between individuals or groups of people.
-A pidgin is not the native language of any speech community, but is instead learned as a second language.
+A pidgin is not the native language of any singular speech community, but can be learned as a second language.

-A pidgin may be built from words, sounds, or body language from a multitude of languages as well as onomatopoeia.
+A pidgin may be built from words, sounds, or body language from a multitude of languages, as well as onomatopoeia.
 As the lexicon of any pidgin will be limited to core vocabulary, words with only a specific meaning in the lexifier language may acquire a completely new (or additional) meaning in the pidgin.

-Pidgins have historically been considered a form of patois, unsophisticated simplified versions of their lexifiers, and as such usually have low prestige with respect to other languages.
+Pidgins have historically been considered a form of patois, unsophisticated, simplified versions of their lexifiers, and as such usually have low prestige with respect to other languages.
 However, not all simplified or "unsophisticated" forms of a language are pidgins.
 Each pidgin has its own norms of usage which must be learned for proficiency in the pidgin.

 A pidgin differs from a creole, which is the first language of a speech community of native speakers that at one point arose from a pidgin.
 Unlike pidgins, creoles have fully developed vocabulary and patterned grammar.
 Most linguists believe that a creole develops through a process of nativization of a pidgin when children of speakers of an acquired pidgin learn it and use it as their native language.

 Etymology

 Pidgin derives from a Chinese pronunciation of the English word business, and all attestations from the first half of the nineteenth century given in the third edition of the Oxford English Dictionary mean "business; an action, occupation, or affair" (the earliest being from 1807).
 The term pidgin English ('business English'), first attested in 1855, shows the term in transition to referring to language, and by the 1860s the term pidgin alone could refer to Pidgin English.
 The term came to be used in a more general linguistic sense to refer to any simplified language by the late 19th century.

-A popular false etymology for pidgin is English pigeon, a bird sometimes used for carrying brief written messages, especially in times prior to modern telecommunications.
+A popular false etymology for pidgin is English pigeon, a bird sometimes used for carrying brief written messages, which were attached to the birds and naturally carried back to their home location, especially in times prior to modern telecommunications.